 Outreach and Communication Goals

-OSHA continues to update the OSHA and AHA Alliance Web page on the Agency's Web site.
-The Web page includes links to the OSHA and AHA Alliance agreement, renewal agreement, products and resources and milestones and successes.
+OSHA created and maintains an OSHA and Lamar Alliance Web page that is posted on the Agency’s Web site.
+The page includes the OSHA and Lamar Alliance agreement news releases, photos, and activities and events.

 Print and Electronic Media